-Table 2-4 - Configuration Values Editable from the Command Line
+Table 2-4 • Configuration Values Editable from the Command Line (cont.)

-Setting Description program-dir dir The installation location of the license server service (default is /opt/flexnetls/producer_name). data-dir dir The location of trusted storage (default is /var/opt/flexnetls/producer_name).
-This overrides the server.trustedStorageDir value in the producer-settings.xml. user user_name The user name under which the service runs (default is flexnetls). group group_name The group name under which the service runs (default is flexnetls). java_home path or jre_home path The path for JDK or JRE installation that the license server should use.
+Setting Description user user_name The user name under which the service runs (default is flexnetls). group group_name The group name under which the service runs (default is flexnetls). java_home path or jre_home path The path for JDK or JRE installation that the license server should use.
 By default, the license server uses the value of your JAVA_HOME or JRE_HOME system environment variable, whichever is defined on your device, to determine the Java installation location.
 However, if you want the license server to use different Java installation on your system, provide the explicit path for the installation as either the java_home or jre_home value.
 (This override pertains to the license server only; your device in general continues to use the Java installation defined by the system environment variable.)